 A call seeking comment from Robert Anello, an attorney for Hart, wasn’t immediately returned.

-Rajat Gupta, the former Goldman Sachs Group Inc. (GS) director found guilty at an insider-trading trial, should be required to pay the maximum civil penalty, the U.S. Securities and Exchange Commission said in a court filing.
+Rajat Gupta, the former Goldman Sachs Group Inc. (GS:US) director found guilty at an insider-trading trial, should be required to pay the maximum civil penalty, the U.S. Securities and Exchange Commission said in a court filing.

 Gupta was motivated by personal gain and can afford the $15 million fine the SEC is seeking because he still has tens of millions of dollars for an “enviable retirement,” Kevin McGrath, an SEC attorney, said in yesterday’s filing in federal court in Manhattan.
 The former Goldman executive is worth about $85 million, evidence at his trial showed, McGrath said.